Fajar-RahmadJaya/KeyTik/README.md

 <img src="_internal/Picture/Preview Create Text.png" alt="Preview Create Text" width="400" />

 ## What Make Us Different Then Other Remapper :
-* KeyTik is using AutoHotkey as remapper so basically it has all autohotkey feature as remapper.
+* KeyTik is using AutoHotkey as remapper so basically it has all AutoHotkey feature as remapper.
 * Various functionality that can help remapping easier.
 * Activate Or Deactivate Profile Individually, so you don't need to adjust remap every single time.
 * Run Profile On Startup, so you can activate profile every time you open the computer without needed to activate manually.